-- built facilities should be restricted to already disturbed areas; - clear delineation of where activities can and cannot occur should be established (e.g. through signage); - activities chosen need to be appropriate for the natural area and selected to preserve the most sensitivity value(e.g. bird watching in bird hot spots, mountain biking in appropriate terrain); and - ensure organised activities occur in line with the Queensland Adventure Activity Standards7 developed by the Department of National Parks, Sport and Racing to enhance participant safety.
+- preferably built facilities should be restricted to already disturbed areas; - clear delineation of where activities can and cannot occur should be established (e.g. through signage, cleared areas vs dense bushland or sensitive areas); - activities chosen need to be appropriate for the natural area (e.g. bird watching in bird hotspots, mountain biking in appropriate terrain); and - ensure organised activities occur in line with the Queensland Adventure Activity Standards7 developed by the Department of National Parks, Sport and Racing to enhance participant safety.